Nury Turkel: Policy Advocacy

-Commissioner Turkel supported a July 2020 Commerce Department announcement sanctioning eleven Chinese companies involved in alleged human rights abuses in Xinjiang commenting that the decision, "will help ensure that the fruits of American innovation and industry are not inadvertently fueling outrageous religious freedom and labor violations."
-Turkel commented in July 2020 sanctions of the Xinjiang Production and Construction Corps (XPCC) saying that they were a significant step and that for years Uyghur human rights advocates had been calling for sanctioning the organization.
-Regarding sanctions of the XPCC, Commissioner Turkel commented that, “Now, no business can claim ignorance of China's oppression of the Uyghur people.
-We hope the sanctions signal to other Chinese officials that there are costs associated with taking part in the Communist Party's repression of religion.
-The world is watching and we know which officials and entities are responsible for the abuses against the Uyghur people.”
+Turkel supported the June 2020 signing of the Uyghur Human Rights Policy Act and a July 2020 United States Department of Commerce announcement sanctioning eleven Chinese companies involved in alleged human rights abuses in Xinjiang.
+He called for sanctions on the Xinjiang Production and Construction Corps (XPCC) in particular.
 In an August 2020 interview, Turkel described the camps as one of the worst global humanitarian crises and the largest incarceration of an ethnic minority since the Holocaust.
-In mid 2020, Turkel urged Congress to pass the Uyghur Forced Labor Prevention Act, which would direct the U.S. Customs and Border Protection to presume that any goods produced in the Uyghur region are the product of forced labor.
+He also urged the U.S. Congress to pass the Uyghur Forced Labor Prevention Act, which would direct the U.S. Customs and Border Protection to presume that any goods produced in the Uyghur region are the product of forced labor.
+On 21 December 2021, Turkel was sanctioned by the Chinese government as part of retaliatory sanctions after U.S. government imposed sanctions on Chinese officials.